Actress Melinda Dillon, of ‘A Christmas Story,’ dies at 83

 No further details were given by Dillon’s family.

-Dillon was born Oct.
-13, 1939 in Hope, Arkansas.
+Dillon was born on Oct.
+13, 1939, in Hope, Arkansas.
 She was previously married to actor Richard Libertini, with whom she shared a son.